-- 1. For each draghead, attach the steel tape or chain to the draghead, and note any offset to the bottom. - 2.
+- 1. For each draghead, attach the steel tape or chain to the draghead, and note any offset to the bottom of the heel. - 2.
 Lower the draghead, so that one of the flags is even with the water's surface. - 3.
 Note the depth indicated by the tape or chain. - 4.
-Call up to the bridge, and record the value displayed on the DQM screen. - 5.
-Repeat the procedure for a minimum of three depths within the operating range of the draghead.
+Call up to the bridge, and record the value displayed on the DQM screen.

+5. Repeat the procedure for a minimum of three depths within the operating range of the draghead.

-Note: The difference between the manually measured and system-measured averages should be $\leq 0.5'$ .
+Note: The difference between the manually measured and system-measured averages should be less than or equal to 0.5 foot.